trabus/ember-disable-document-write/README.md

     },
     write(/* content */) {
         // insert any functionality to be executed when document.write is called
-        // you can log, report, or use a "safe" write option like `Node.insertBefore` }
+        // you can log, report, or use a "safe" write option like `Node.insertBefore` or `document.appendChild` }
 });
 ```